Chemicals Regulation Division

-HSE’s Chemicals Regulation Directorate (CRD) employs around 250 scientific, policy and support staff based at two locations: Mallard House, York and Redgrave Court, Bootle.
+HSE's Chemicals Regulation Division (CRD) employs around 250 scientific, policy and support staff based at two locations: Mallard House, York and Redgrave Court, Bootle.

 Our primary aim is to ensure the safe use of biocides, industrial chemicals, pesticides and detergents to protect the health of people and the environment within the HSE's and Defra's overall objectives.